When you think about the Florida Keys, what's one of the first things that comes to mind?

 Here's where snuba comes in.

-Basically, it's like diving but without the burden of a heavy tank.
-Snuba divers suit up like a snorkeler, plus a regulator that's hooked to a tank that floats on a raft.
-You're tethered with a small air hose, but the whole experience feels really light and free.
-You'll love it.
+Basically, it's like diving but without the burden of a heavy tank or the rest of the typical dive gear.
+When thinking of snuba, imagine the freedom you have with snorkeling, with the addition of a regulator and weight belt.
+You're tethered to an air tank on the water’s surface with a small air hose, but the whole experience feels really light and free.

 There's no shortage of dive excursions in the Keys, but there aren't too many places that can boast their own "private" reef.
 Sure, anyone can visit the reefs that Dive Duck Key frequents, but chances are you won't see another boat in the area that you'll be checking out.